david-cattermole/mayaMatchMoveSolver/BUILD_LINUX.md

 # Build mmSolver

-After installing CMinpack, you can now build mmSolver.
+After installing Thirdparty, you can now build mmSolver.

 Run these commands, on Linux:
 ```commandline